 These programs have been designed to offer students access to the resources and facilities available at the University of Queensland.
-Bachelor of Education (Primary) students can undertake a minor, such as Sport and Physical Activity Leadership, Religion, History, or a language.
+Bachelor of Education (Primary) students can undertake a minor (specialisation), such as English and Literacy, Humanities and Social Sciences, Mathematics and Numeracy, or Science.
 Bachelor of Education (Secondary) students select two specialist teaching areas.